lplath/360-Pad-Viewer/README.md

 360-Pad-Viewer
 ==============

-A tool that allows you to visualize your gamepad.
+A tool that allows you to visualize your gamepad for livestreaming.
 It works with the XBox 360 Pad for PC and Logitech Gamepads but it can also be tweaked to work with other devices.